2022, February

 After a follow-up by the SIRA Roads Sub-committee Transport NSW (TfNSW) advised that they were aiming to have an outcome prior to October 2022.
 SIRA will monitor progress and encourage an outcome even sooner.

 With confusion continuing as to the current state of play of Conditional Registration for Scotland Island, SIRA shared resident concerns withTransport NSW and requested a response for clarity.
-You can read the response here (Response to Scotland Island Residents Association Feb 22).

 2021, December